o3de/o3de.org/content/docs/userguide/ai/scripting/mbt-nodes-generic.md

 ---
-description: ' See the following generic nodes for the AI system in &ALYlong;. '
+description: ' See the following generic nodes for the AI system in Amazon Lumberyard. '
 title: Generic Nodes
 ---
 # Generic Nodes {#ai-scripting-mbt-nodes-generic}